|TC10K Race Details

 |Nordic Pole Walking

 Come out and enjoy this 10K loop around downtown Victoria and Dallas Road.
-The TC10K start line is at Government and Belleville Street.
+The TC10K start line is at Government and Belleville Street between the Empress Hotel and the Provincial Legislature.

 Wheelchair Athletes and Visually Impaired Athletes start at 7:55 a.m. with the rest of the racers beginning at 8:00 am.